-If the transceiver is in any active mode (IDLE, TX, RX, RX\Polling), a positive edge on pin VAUX and $V{VAUX} > VS1 + 0.5 V$ sets P\On\Aux to "1".
-The state transition P\On\Aux 0 $\rightarrow$ 1 generates an interrupt.
-If P\On\Aux is still "1" during the positive edge on pin VAUX no interrupt is issued.
-P\On\Aux and the interrupt are deleted after reading the status register.
+If the transceiver is in any active mode (Idle, TX, RX, RX\Polling), a positive edge on pin VAUX and $V{VAUX} > VS1 + 0.5 V$ sets P\On\Aux to 1.
+The state transition P\On\Aux $0 \rightarrow 1$ generates an interrupt.
+If P\On\Aux is still 1 during the positive edge on pin VAUX no interrupt is issued.
+P\On\Aux and the interrupt is deleted after reading the status register.

-Figure 7-6.
+Figure 32.
 Timing Pin VAUX, Status Bit P\On\Aux

-8. Transceiver Configuration
+Transceiver Configuration

 The configuration of the transceiver takes place via a 4-wire serial interface (CS, SCK, SDI\TMDI, SDO\TMDO) and is organized in 8-bit units.
-The configuration is initiated with an 8-bit command.
+The configuration is initiated with a 8-bit command.
 While shifting the command into pin SDI\TMDI, the number of bytes in the TX/RX data buffer are available on pin SDO\TMDO.
 The read and write commands are followed by one or more 8-bit data units.
 Each 8-bit data transmission begins with the MSB.
-The serial interface is in the reset state if the level on pin CS = Low.
+The serial interface is in reset state if the level on pin CS = Low.

-8.1 Command: Read TX/RX Data Buffer
+Command: Read TX/RX Data Buffer

-During a RX operation, the user can read the received bytes in the TX/RX data buffer successively.
+During a RX operation the user can read the received bytes in the TX/RX data buffer successively.

-Figure 8-1.
+Figure 33.
 Read TX/RX Data Buffer

-8.2 Command: Write TX/RX Data Buffer
+Command: Write TX/RX Data Buffer

 During a TX operation the user can write the bytes in the TX/RX data buffer successively.
-An echo of the command and the TX data bytes are provided for the microcontroller on pin SDO TMDO.
+An echo of the command and the TX data bytes are provided for the microcontroller on pin SDO\TMDO.

-Figure 8-2.
+Figure 34.
 Write TX/RX Data Buffer

-8.3 Command: Read Control/Status Register
+Command: Read Control/Status Register